joelbonnie/HealthStatLog/README.md

 - As a user, I want to be able to log my daily health statistics.
 - As a user, I want to be able to input current height and calculate BMI.
+- As a user, I want to be able to input current height and calculate BMI class.
 - As a user, I want to be able to check how the amount of water I drank has varied over the past days.
 - As a user, I want to be able to view graphs on how my body mass, body fat percentage, body muscle and body water percentage has varied over the past month.